iamkirankumaryadav/Library/Statistics/Statistics.md

 ### 1. Range

-- **Range:** Max - Min, the difference between the highest and the lowest data point values in the dataset.
+- **Range:** Max - Min, the difference between the dataset's highest and lowest data point values.
 - Very high data point values can mislead the range (e.g. {8, 11, 5, 9, 7, 6, 3616) Outlier.
 - Here the lowest data point value is 5 and the highest data point value is 3616.

 ### 2. Variance (s<sup>2</sup>)
-- An average of the squared distances from the mean.
+- The squared distances from the mean.
 Variability of the data point values from its mean.

 ### 3. Standard Deviation (s: Square Root of Variance)
 - Distance of the **data points** from its **mean** in the **data set**.
 The square root of the **variance**.